Former Vice President Joe Biden leads President Donald Trump by several points in Pennsylvania, according to this latest poll.

-According to the analysts at FiveThirtyEight, YouGov favors Democrats by an average of 0.4% and has an overall B grade.
+According to the analysts at FiveThirtyEight, Suffolk University polling favors Democrats by an average of 0.6% and has an overall A grade.

-Biden’s lead in this poll is a bit higher than recent polling in the state.
-The Real Clear Politics Average shows Biden besting Trump by 5.7 points in Pennsylvania.
+The Real Clear Politics Average shows Biden besting Trump by 4.2 points in Pennsylvania.

-The full battleground survey can be found here.
+The crosstabs for the poll can be found here.